CumulusNetworks/docs/content/cumulus-vx/GNS3-and-VirtualBox.md

 ## Create VMs and Network Connections

 The following procedure creates leaf01, leaf02, and spine01 and the network connections between them.
-This section assumes a basic level of GN3, VirtualBox, and Linux experience.
+This section assumes a basic level of GN3 and VirtualBox experience.

 ### Download the Software